 - Are manufactured in Guatemala, by Guatemalans, using local materials

 Each stove costs $180.
 The recipient family must invest $40 of their own money, with a U.S. donor contributing the remaining $140.
 (Because they spend so much less on firewood, women recoup their $40 investment in just four months.)
 Right now, this is the most popular product offered, with nearly 200 women on the waiting list.
-To purchase a stove with one of these women, simply use this Order Form.
+To purchase a stove with one of these women, simply use this order form or donate online.

 Total Cost for a Stove: $180

 (Recipient pays $40, Donor pays $140)

 Over the years, AJPU has improved the design of the stove several times.
 The latest model uses just five pieces of wood for each meal (as opposed to 15), has a larger cooktop, takes up less space in the kitchen, provides storage underneath, and can easily be moved.
 All stoves ventilate smoke outside through a chimney.

 AJPU delivers and installs the stoves in local communities, and stoves are monitored on a regular basis to be sure they are functioning correctly.
 Any issues are quickly remedied and offer insight into design improvement.

 To learn more about any of these projects or how your church can become involved, please contact us and we will be in touch.
 Thank you!